Project Manager Government ICT Contracts

 The biggest ICT project management programs in Canberra are running inside agencies like the ATO, Services Australia, NDIA, Defence, and Home Affairs.
 The work spans digital transformation, cloud migration, ERP implementations (typically SAP, Microsoft, or Oracle), legacy decommissioning, and major platform consolidations.

 These are not small, fast-moving programs.
 Many span multiple years, involve dozens of stakeholders across delivery, business, security, and procurement teams, and carry significant governance overhead.
-That's exactly the environment experienced government ICT project managers are built for — and why the rates reflect that complexity.
+That's exactly the environment experienced government ICT project managers are built for.

 • ERP implementations and upgrades (SAP S/4HANA, Microsoft Dynamics, Oracle Fusion)